CodeYourFuture/syllabus-archive/js-core-1/week-1/lesson.md

 5. When would you choose to use functions over the way we have been scripting so far?

 ### Exercise (10 minutes)
-1. Swap your laptop with your neighbouring pairs and review each other's code - what can be improved?
+1. Swap your laptop with your neighbouring pair and review each other's code - what can be improved?
 Is the code readable?

 ## Nested Functions